February 11, 2015

 Please Do Not Enter Is L.A.’s Best Design “Secret”

-The boutique isn't well-known.
+Please Do Not Enter isn’t a secret, but it isn’t exactly well-known either.
 To founders Nicolas Libert and Emmanuel Renoird, both originally from Paris, this means they are doing something right.

 Please Do Not Enter occupies the 12th floor of part of the PacMutual Building (formerly the Pacific Mutual Building).
 Pictured: Arik Levy’s sculpture MicroRocks (Brass) bathes in the natural light of the expansive windows.